Cyclic voltammetry: Reversible couples

 Focusing on current, reversible couples are characterized by ipa/ipc = 1.

 When a reversible peak is observed, thermodynamic information in the form of a half cell potential E01/2 can be determined.
 When waves are semi-reversible (ipa/ipc is close but not equal to 1), it may be possible to determine even more specific information (see electrochemical reaction mechanism).

+The current maxima for oxidation and reduction itself depend on the scan rate, see the figure.